 Understanding the type of hemophilia is important for getting proper treatment.
 Hemophilia A and B are both treated by replacing the body’s missing or low clotting factor, but there are some differences in the medications and treatment options for each.

-Hemophilia A is a blood clotting disorder that occurs when the body doesn’t have sufficient amounts of blood clotting factor 8, due to mutations (changes) to the factor 8 gene.
+Hemophilia A is a blood clotting disorder that occurs when the body doesn’t have sufficient amounts of blood clotting factor VIII (8), due to mutations (changes) to the factor VIII gene.
 Also called classic hemophilia, it is often genetically inherited (passed down through genes) from parents, but about 30 percent of people with the condition have no known family history.
+You will usually see Roman numerals in any discussion of clotting factors.

-Hemophilia B is also called Christmas disease because it was named after Stephen Christmas, who, in 1952, became the first person diagnosed with the condition.
-It occurs when the body doesn’t have enough levels of blood clotting factor 9.
-It is caused by mutations to the factor 9 gene.
+Hemophilia B is also called Christmas disease because it was named after Stephen Christmas who became the first person diagnosed with the condition in 1952.
+It occurs when the body doesn’t have enough levels of blood clotting factor IX.
+It is caused by mutations to the factor IX gene.
 Hemophilia B is also a genetically inherited condition, but as with hemophilia A, about 30 percent of people with the condition don’t have a family history of it.

 Hemophilia A is the most common type, affecting about 80 percent to 85 percent of people with hemophilia.
 Per NORD (the National Organization for Rare Disorders), about 1 in every 5,000 to 10,000 males is affected.
 This condition affects people of all races and ethnicities equally.
 According to the Centers for Disease Control and Prevention (CDC), hemophilia A is about four times as common as hemophilia B.